Morr-valir/Wp-plugin-list-post-type/readme.md

 1. `[exposant]` - Displays all exposants.
 2. `[exposant master_partner="true"]` - Displays only exposants where the masterPartner field is set to true.

+## Contribution

+Contributions are welcome!
+If you have suggestions for improvements or want to add new features, feel free to submit your proposals.
+All enhancements are greatly appreciated.